facebook/react-native-website/docs/the-new-architecture/pillars-fabric-components.md

 @end
 ```

 This file is the manager for the Fabric Component.
-The manager objects are used by the React Native runtime to register the modules, the properties and the methods so that they are available to the JavaScript side.
+React Native runtime uses manager objects to register the modules, properties and methods to make them available to the JavaScript side.

-The most important call is to the `RCT_EXPORT_MODULE` which is required to export the module so that Fabric can retrieve and instantiate it.
+The most important call is to the `RCT_EXPORT_MODULE`, which is required to export the module so that Fabric can retrieve and instantiate it.

 Then, you have to expose the `text` property for the Fabric Component.
 This is done with the `RCT_EXPORT_VIEW_PROPERTY` macro, specifying a name and a type.

 :::info
-There are other macros that can be used to export custom properties, emitters and other constructs.
-You can view the code that specifies them [here](https://github.com/facebook/react-native/blob/main/React/Views/RCTViewManager.h)
+There are other macros that can be used to export custom properties, emitters, and other constructs.
+You can view the code that specifies them [here](https://github.com/facebook/react-native/blob/main/React/Views/RCTViewManager.h).
 :::

 ##### RTNCenteredText.h